Conservatives in Love

 Conservatives in Love was workshopped by Pea Green Theatre Group at the Tarragon Theatre in January, 2007, and a public reading was held at the Gladstone Hotel that month.
 Actors were Marie Beath Badian, Darren Keay, Anne Page and Gray Powell.
 Sue Miner directed and Mark Brownell was dramaturge.
 The play premiered at The Fringe of Toronto Theatre Festival, where the entire run sold out and the play was chosen as NOW Magazine critic's choice of Best Play.

-It opened on Wednesday, July 4 with the following cast and crew:
+It opened on Wednesday, July 4, 2008 at the Toronto JCC, with the following cast and crew:

 Jason Jazrawy: Alex McDonald, Ric Stac and Kenny